currinjs/CurrinJS/aio/content/guide/ngmodule.md

 Some facets of the current application merit discussion are as follows:

 * The app has three feature modules: Contact, Hero, and Crisis.
-* The Angular router helps users navigate among these modules.
+* The Currin router helps users navigate among these modules.
 * The `ContactComponent` is the default destination when the app starts.
 * The `ContactModule` continues to be "eagerly" loaded when the application starts.
 * `HeroModule` and the `CrisisModule` are lazy loaded.